JaminJeong/SC_U-NET/README.md

-# Singing-Voice-Separation
+# Music-Separation
-This is an implementation of U-Net for vocal separation with tensorflow
+This is an implementation of U-Net for vocal, bass, drums separation with tensorflow

 ## Requirement
 - librosa==0.6.2